CyberGeekPk/Cybersecurity-Operations-Fundamentals-Specialization-by-CISCO/Course1_SOC/module1.md

 - Determine the scope of the attack
 - Contain the threat and remediate the infected host
 - Minimize the risk of re-infection

+## Goal of a SOC

+- A threat-centric SOC can proactively hunt for malicious threats on networks.
+New threats can be discovered through recently identified vulnerabilities, threat intelligence gathering services, and reported observations detailing malicious anomalies across targeted industry segments.

+- A compliance-based SOC can focus on evaluating the compliance posture of network systems to confirm they adhere to industry-recommended device configuration templates and standardized system builds.
+This type of compliance monitoring detects unauthorized configuration changes that reveal existing configuration problems that may lead to a security breach.

+- Operational-based SOCs are tasked with monitoring the security posture of an organization’s internal network.
+Tiers 2 and 3 SOC analysts in operational-based SOCs will research, develop, and operationalize complex detection techniques that are tailored for an organization’s specific network environment.